apache/nuttx/configs/README.txt

                 CONFIG_ENDIAN_BIG - define if big endian (default is little endian)

-	Some architectures require a description of the the RAM configuration:
+	Some architectures require a description of the RAM configuration:

 		CONFIG_DRAM_SIZE - Describes the installed DRAM.
-		CONFIG_DRAM_START - The start address of DRAM (physical) CONFIG_DRAM_VSTART - The startaddress of DRAM (virtual)
+		CONFIG_DRAM_START - The start address of DRAM (physical) CONFIG_DRAM_VSTART - The start address of DRAM (virtual)

 	General build options